ignishpc/docs/src/api.rst

         :return: A parallel collection of strings.
         :rtype: IDataFrame(String)
         :exception IDriverException: An error is generated if the file does not exist or cannot be read.

+    .. method:: plainFile(path, minPartitions, delim)

+        Creates a parallel collection by splitting a file using a custom delimiter to create at least ``minPartitions`` partitions.

+        :param String path: File path.
+        :param Integer minPartitions: Minimal number of partitions.
+		:delim String delim: A one-character string.
+        :return: A parallel collection of strings.
+        :rtype: IDataFrame(String)
+        :exception IDriverException: An error is generated if the file does not exist or cannot be read.

     .. method:: partitionObjectFile(path, src)